PsyHeart-Capstone-Project/Cloud-Computing/README.md

 # Authentications

-This service is using token for authentication.
+This service uses tokens for authentication.
 You should have an account to access this service.
-First if you don't have an account, create a new account.
-Then, create a token for authentication.
-It's like login, you need to authenticate yourself with email and password.
-If the autentication is valid, you will get a token.
+First, create a new account if you don't have one.
+Then, the token for authentication will automatically saved.
+It's like login; you need to authenticate yourself with your email and password.
+If the authentication is valid, you will get a token.
 You can use this token to access the service.
-If dont, you will get a error message.
+If you don't, you will get an error message.

 # Instructions

 ## Predictions Category Service

-The prediction service utilizes one of the Google Cloud Platform services, namely Cloud Functions, and model endpoints.
-The endpoint is used to predict the genre and category based on extracted features and BPM from a song.
-Cloud Functions is used to extract features and BPM from a song uploaded to the bucket.
+The prediction service utilizes one of the Google Cloud Platform services, Cloud Functions, and model endpoints.
+The endpoint predicts the genre and category based on features and BPM extracted from a song, and Cloud Functions extracts features and BPM from a song uploaded to the bucket.

-Cloud Functions will be triggered when a new song is uploaded to the bucket, then it sends a POST request with the extracted features and BPM values to be processed by the model, and receives a response from the model endpoint.
+Cloud Functions will be triggered when a new song is uploaded to the bucket, and then it sends a POST request with the extracted features and BPM values to be processed by the model.
+Then, it receives a response from the model endpoint.

 If the prediction is successful, you will get a JSON object containing the prediction result, which includes the highest probability and the predicted class.

-If the predicted class matches the desired one, the prediction results and song metadata will be stored in the songs database to be displayed in the application.
+If the predicted class matches the desired one, the prediction results and song metadata will be stored in the song database and displayed in the application.

 # Environment